Mutestock/cphsoft/dbd/uge10/README.md

     <li>
         <h5>5.
 If you are to store one million ASCII strings with an average size of 10 characters in a hash set, what would be the approximate space consumption?</h5>
         <p>If you're somehow referring to the bloomfilter I just created, then you're having too many unknowns in the formula: total capacity, false positive rate and amount of hash function calls.
-        If you're referring to a hash table, then hash tables have a complexity rate of O(n).
+        If you're referring to a hash table, then hash tables have a complexity rate of O(1~) due to collision.
         As per: http://java-performance.info/memory-consumption-of-java-data-types-2/
         It will take 32 * SIZE + 4 * CAPACITY bytes.
 Where default CAPACITY is calculated by SIZE/0.75
         Supposedly 1 character is 1 byte since it's ascii.
 10 Characters would be 10 bytes.
 As far as I can remember, it's not exactly that simple, but I'm gonna go with it.